1 - Access Cluster

 Table.
 Example of resources reserved according to CPU size

-- Example: The resources reserved according to the memory size are as follows.
+- Example: The resources reserved based on memory size are as follows.

 |---|